-As a general rule, people love the Dodge Charger for its high-performance, aggressive styling, four-door practicality, comfortable interior and excellent value for money.
+As a general rule, people love the Dodge Charger for its high-performance, aggressive styling, four-door practicality, comfortable interior, and excellent value for money.
 There’s a lot to like about the seventh-generation Dodge Charger and it’s a lot of car for a very reasonable amount of money

 How well do Dodge Chargers hold their value?

 On average, the Dodge Charger retains almost 70% of its value over the first three years and after five years it will still be worth 44% of its original value.
-During the second and third years of its life, the Charger suffers very little depreciation, so a one-year-old model will be a decent buy if you only intend to keep it a couple of years.
+During the second and third years of its life, the Charger suffers very little depreciation, so a one-year-old model will be a decent buy if you only intend to keep it for a couple of years.

 If you are looking to buy one to keep for the longer term, a four or five-year-old example in good condition would probably be a good bet.